OCA/product-attribute/product_supplierinfo_revision/README.rst

 #.
 By clicking on Apply button, a new supplier pricelist will be created with
    a price increased accordingly to the percent entered.
 Old supplier pricelist will have a date end from which pricelist will be out of date.
 #.
-You can check supplier pricelists as well as variation percent in the
+Once the Inventory Management module (stock) is installed, you can check
-   product form, by clicking on *Inventory* tab.
+   supplier pricelists as well as variation percent in the product form, by clicking on *Inventory* tab.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot